home-assistant/developers.home-assistant/blog/2023-02-07-introducing-PR-drafting-in-reviews.md

 :::

 Home Assistant gets lots of contributions, which is absolutely amazing!
-But when having lots of PRs, is becomes harder to keep track of the state of those.
+But when having lots of PRs, it becomes harder to keep track of the state of those.

 To help with this, we are introducing a new process to our review process that drafts PRs when they require more work before they can be reviewed again (or